ChimeHQ/IBeam/README.md

 Features:

-- Text system agnostic
+- Text system-agnostic
-- Includes support for `NSTextView`
+- Includes support for `NSTextView` and `UITextView`
+- Lazy cursor operation evaluation to support large numbers of cursors

 > [!WARNING]
-> Still very much a WIP.
+> Still early days.
+Lazy evaluation in particular is a work in progress.

 ## Integration